TonyXdZ/tbr3/README.md

 # Tbr3 Project

-Tbr3 is a blood donation platform developed for the hope of making the search for blood donators easier.
+Tbr3 is a blood donation platform built using Django and Ajax, developed for the hope of making the search for blood donators easier.

 ## Installation (for local developement only)